 Every day cranks up its level of intensity.
 At first, I’d see a guy with one blade through his face and by the second/third day I was able to look at him without grimacing, the noise does become a mere background buzz if you go for the whole 9 days, with exception to the final day of celebrations when your senses will be torn in every direction.

-If you have the stomach for it and an open mind, I can’t recommend it enough, but I totally understand if it’s not your idea of a festival, but not to worry there are 20 more diverse cultural festivals in Thailand to check out.
+If you have the stomach for it and an open mind, I can’t recommend it enough, but I totally understand if it’s not your idea of a festival, but not to worry there are so many more diverse cultural festivals in Thailand to check out, such as the Songkran Festival in Chiang Mai.

 I’ve been asked often how the Phuket Vegetarian Festival fared against The Thaipusam Festival in Malaysia.
 There are obvious parallels of course; the sacrifice via physical pain, the trances, abstinence from certain foods, sex and bad behaviour and a strong affinity to the people’s tradition and their gods.